 Sometimes we have to enroll the entire school in the first grade and start all over.

-Recently, when I had trouble in one of my ears, the E-N-T doctor prescribed, among other things, a bottle of pills with unusual directions: “Take 6 a day for the first 4 days, 5 on the 5th day, 4 on the 6th day, 3 on the 7th day, 2 on the 8th day, and 1 on the 9th day.”
+Once when I had trouble in one of my ears, the E-N-T doctor prescribed, among other things, a bottle of pills with unusual directions: “Take 6 a day for the first 4 days, 5 on the 5th day, 4 on the 6th day, 3 on the 7th day, 2 on the 8th day, and 1 on the 9th day.”

-My wife, who seems to know as much as most pharmacists, says some meds must not be curtailed abruptly.
+Apparently, some meds must not be curtailed abruptly.

-The sick church did not get that way overnight.
+The ailing church did not get that way overnight.
 Often, anemic, struggling churches result from the unhealthy teachings of warped leaders.
 In many cases, teachers have gone to seed on a pet doctrine and omitted altogether the basic principles of solid Christian living as unworthy of them.

 The elementary principles.
 Basic Christianity.
 The kind of stuff we should have been taught in a new members’ class.